 Prepare Your Art

-All files must be at least 300 ppi or Vector Format.
+All files must be at least 300 ppi or Vector Format for screen printing.
 If your file is not 300 ppi, you cannot just increase the resolution of the file.
 This is called "upsampling" and will result in a blurry image.
 If you are creating your file in Adobe Illustrator or another Vector-based software, just size your image to the size you want it to print.

 Please Note: 3 or more color changes is no longer considered the same design!